 - Advanced Care Paramedic (ACP)

-- Deadline for submissions is September 11
+- Deadline for EMR Exam application submissions is January 7, 2021

 Please email questions to exams@ABparamedics.com.